 We will be responsible of the shipping fee for the eligible replacement.

 If you have any questions, please contact us at email@example.com.

-Once the order is received, book copies will be printed from the nearest printing facility.
+Once the order is received, book copies will be printed at the nearest printing facility.

 Orders received on weekends will be processed on the next business day.

-Shipping fee, handling fee, and taxes are responsible by the buyer.
+Shipping fees, handling fees, and taxes are shouldered by the buyer.

 Book orders are guaranteed to be shipped on the next business day.